 Samsung A8 User Guide - Korean (PDF)

 For technical support we recommend first reviewing the enclosed User Guide.
 The User Guide was designed to answer basic questions about your device including overview of the device buttons, basic functions of apps, and information on how to setup accounts and email addresses.
-If you have other questions, please feel free contact us in one of the following ways:
+If you have other questions, please feel free to contact us in one of the following ways:

 About the Illinois Department on Aging